U bent hier

 e.
 Short term opportunities

-Philippines economy is basically sustained by domestic consumption.
+Philippine economy is basically sustained by domestic consumption.
 One of the first responses is geared towards the rebuilding of the consumer’s confidence and capability.
-NEDA also highlighted the necessity to support essential goods production.
-March data is expected to have weighed heavily on the domestic demand on manufacturing products.
-In the coming months, manufactured goods that will likely increase production are food, beverages, chemical products, and health-related manufactures.
+The necessity to support the supply and production of essential goods is emphasized.

-- Department of Health : Information on Philippine Health System Capacity Data –Case Tracker, Medical equipment and PPEs Availability: http://www.da.gov.ph/covid-19-food-resiliency-task-force-issuances/ ; http://www.doh.gov.ph/
+- Department of Health : Information on Philippine Health System Capacity Data –Covid Cases and Vaccine Tracker: https://doh.gov.ph/; https://www.doh.gov.ph/2019-nCoV

 Trade, businesses, economy